WaleyLin/destiny-2-guides/raid/kings-fall.md

 2. Kill all Hive waves until **Revenant Knights** spawn in each quadrant — kill all three to trigger the Glyph sequence

 **Glyph sequence:**
-1. Middle Plate Holder steps on the centre plate — look for a glowing Monolith (if none visible, middle is first)
+1. Waley (Middle Plate) steps on the centre plate — looks for a glowing Monolith and calls it out; then steps off
-2. Middle Plate Holder calls out which Monolith is glowing and **steps off their plate**
-3. The called Plate Holder steps on their plate and looks for the next glowing Monolith — calls it out
+2. The called Plate Holder steps on their plate, looks for the next glowing Monolith, and calls it
-4. Third Plate Holder steps on their plate
-5. The player on the **third plate** receives the **Brand of the Initiate**
+3. Third Plate Holder steps on their plate — this player receives the **Brand of the Initiate**

-> 📌 The middle Plate Holder always steps off after reading, even if the middle plate is called first — they step back on as the third plate in that case.
+> The middle Plate Holder always steps off after reading, even if middle is called first — they step back on as the third plate.

 **DPS phase:**
-1. All players group up and begin shooting the Warpriest — aim for the head (use Divinity bubble)
+1. All players group up and shoot the Warpriest — Jordan locks Divinity on target
-2. Two **Knight Slayers** must locate Blightguard Knights spawning in the two areas where the Brand was NOT picked up
+2. Andre and Jebb locate their assigned Blightguard Knights and kill them
-3. Slayer 1 kills their Blightguard, picks up Brand Claimer, and takes the Brand just before it expires — call out remaining time
+3. Andre picks up Brand Claimer and takes the Brand just before it expires — calls remaining time to Waley
-4. Slayer 2 does the same to extend the Brand a second time
+4. Jebb does the same to extend the Brand a second time
 5. After the second extension the Brand falls off safely

 **End of phase:**